LQRS: Learned Query Re-optimization Framework for Spark SQL: Planner Extension

 \subsubsection{Plan Transformation}

-Swapping instructions are denoted as swap$(i,j)$, indicating the exchange of positions between the $i$-th and $j$-th leaf nodes.
+The \textit{swap} action is denoted as swap$(i,j)$, indicating the exchange of positions between the $i$-th and $j$-th leaf nodes.
 However, if the opposite sides of the join of these two leaf nodes lack compatible join keys, executing the swap would result in a Cartesian product.
-To mitigate this, we design Alg.~\ref{alg:bj} to perform controlled node swapping.
-Leading actions follow a similar strategy.
+The same issue also occurs while applying the \textit{lead} action.
+To mitigate this, we design Algorithm ~\ref{alg:bj} to perform controlled plan transformation.

-We observe that applying swap (or lead) operations during a single execution can gradually transform the join plan into a bushy structure.
-As an illustrative example, consider the swap operation:
+We observe that applying \textit{swap} or \textit{lead} action during query execution can gradually transform the join plan into a bushy structure.
+As an illustrative example, consider the \textit{swap} action in Figure ~\ref{fig:ld2bushy}:

-This example highlights AQORA’s capability to explore bushy join plans through execution-time transformations.
-By applying the swap operation between the completed $t_1 \bowtie t_2$ subtree and $t_4$, the system incrementally constructs a bushy plan during execution.
+By applying the \textit{swap} action between the completed $t_1 \bowtie t_2$ subtree and $t_4$, the planner extension incrementally constructs a bushy plan during execution.